BOARD OF DIRECTORS

-Save Coastal Wildlife Board of Directors
+Save Coastal Wildlife

 Jenna Reynolds

-President/Executive Director/Founder
+President/Executive Director

 Jenna Reynolds is the first LGBTQ+ and trans-women in New Jersey to be leading an environmental nonprofit.
 Jenna chose in 2018 to take a pro-active approach at protecting wildlife along the Jersey Shore and together with several other people started Save Coastal Wildlife.
-She has a Master’s degree in science from Bard College and is an award-winning environmental educator with over 25 years of experience in conducting research, education and community outreach programs on protecting biodiversity.
+She has a Master’s degree in environmental science from Bard College and is an award-winning environmental educator with over 25 years of experience in conducting research, education and community outreach programs on protecting biodiversity.

-Caitlin Boyle - Vice President/Founder
+Joseph E. Sheridan - Vice President/Founder

 Charlene Kiley - Treasurer